parko636/RESTduino/README.md

 In the Arduino software, modify the following lines to match your network setup:

-    byte mac[]={0xDE, 0xAD, 0xBE, 0xEF, 0xFE, 0xED};

-This line sets the MAC address of your ethernet board; if your board has one written on it, you should use that instead.

     #define STATICIP true

 This line disables automatic network configuration and uses the IP address you'll configure in the next step.